 Looking young isn’t just about looks it is also about the way we move.

 Arthritis, for instance, is a common tell-tale sign of age.
 Arthritis makes it hard to move.
-Hence why many older people struggle to move their fingers and usually walk slowly.
-But meditation can help.
+Hence why many older people struggle to move their fingers and usually saunter.
+But meditation makes you look young by helping you to move more easily.

-In 2010 Dr. Rosenzweig studied the affect of Mindfulness Based Stress Reduction (MBSR) on arthritis and other chronic pain conditions such as back pain.
+In 2010 Dr Rosenzweig studied the effect of Mindfulness-Based Stress Reduction (MBSR) on arthritis and other chronic pain conditions such as back pain.
 The research highlighted a significant reduction in pain for people with arthritis (tai chi helps too).

-Best Meditation To Look Young In The Skin, Face And Hair
+5 Ways To Use Yoga To Look Young In The Face, Skin And Hair

 Use this meditation to look younger in the skin and face in just 10 minutes.

-- OPTIONAL: To start with, take out your camera (or just look in a mirror) Take a selfie of how you look right now (or just remember).
+- OPTIONAL: To start with, take out your camera (or just look in a mirror) Take a selfie of how you look right now.
 This is important because in ten minutes you’re going to have a before and after picture.
 And those pictures will show you how powerful this exercise is.

 - So you’ve taken your selfie that will be your “before” pic.